Plaud-AI/plaud-sdk/README.md

 3. Scan for available devices and connect to yours.

 ### Can I test without a physical device?
-NO，​a physical devices is currently a necessity.
+No, ​a physical device is currently a necessity.

 ### What audio formats are supported?
 The SDK supports MP3, WAV formats currently.